2855 Colonial Blvd • Fort Myers, FL 33966

 Title I, originally enacted in 1965 as part of the War on Poverty to help the most disadvantaged students, is the largest federal investment in elementary and secondary education.
 Title I funding helps improve teaching and learning in schools with the highest concentrations of poverty (based on the number of free/reduced lunch students at the school) to help them meet challenging state academic standards.

 The Title I program in Lee County uses the schoolwide model.
-There are 42 Title I Schoolwides: ALC (Alternative Learning Center) Central, ALC West, Bonita Springs Elementary, Bonita Middle, Colonial Elementary, Dunbar High, East Lee County High, Edgewood Elementary, Franklin Park Elementary, Ft.
-Myers Middle Academy, G. Weaver Hipps Elementary, Harns Marsh Elementary, Harns Marsh Middle, Hector A. Cafferata, Jr. Elementary, Island Coast High, J. Colin English Elementary, James Stephens International Academy, LAMP, Lehigh Acres Middle, Lehigh Elementary, Lehigh Senior High, Manatee Elementary, Mariner Middle, Mirror Lakes Elementary, N. Ft.
-Myers Academy for the Arts, Oak Hammock Middle, Orange River Elementary, Orangewood Elementary, Patriot Elementary, Ray V. Pottorf Elementary, Robinson-Littleton Academy, San Carlos Park Elementary, Spring Creek Elementary, Sunshine Elementary, Tice Elementary, Tortuga Preserve Elementary, Treeline Elementary, Tropic Isles Elementary, Varsity Lakes Middle, Veterans Park Academy for the Arts K-8, and Villas Elementary..
+There are 45 Title I Schoolwides: ALC (Alternative Learning Center) Central, ALC West, Bonita Springs Elementary, Bonita Middle, Cape Coral Charter K-8, Cape Coral Preparatory and Fitness Academy, Colonial Elementary, Dunbar High, East Lee County High, Edgewood Elementary, Franklin Park Elementary, Ft.
+Myers Middle Academy, Ft.
+Myers Preparatory and Fitness Academy, G. Weaver Hipps Elementary, Harns Marsh Elementary, Harns Marsh Middle, Hector A. Cafferata, Jr. Elementary, Island Coast High, J. Colin English Elementary, James Stephens International Academy, Lee Adolescent Mothers Program (LAMP), Lehigh Acres Middle, Lehigh Elementary, Lehigh Senior High, Manatee Elementary, Mariner Middle, Mirror Lakes Elementary, Oak Hammock Middle, Orange River Elementary, Orangewood Elementary, Patriot Elementary, Paul Laurence Dunbar Middle, Ray V. Pottorf Elementary, Robinson-Littleton Academy, San Carlos Park Elementary, Spring Creek Elementary, Sunshine Elementary, Tice Elementary, Tortuga Preserve Elementary, Treeline Elementary, Tropic Isles Elementary, Varsity Lakes Middle, Veterans Park Academy for the Arts K-8, and Villas Elementary..
 Each Title I school writes a school improvement plan to improve the total school program after conducting a needs assessment and receiving input from the school staff, parents and community.
 Each school's plan includes goals in reading, mathematics and writing.

 Increasing parent involvement is a major focus of schoolwides and targeted assistance schools.
 Each school has written a compact—an agreement between the home and school describing their shared responsibility to improve student learning—that defines their goals and expectations.
 Family Learning Centers are available at some Title I schools where parents can participate in parenting workshops or receive one-on-one help.
 Many schools have a trained paraprofessional for parent involvement on staff.
 Please click here for tips and suggestions for helping your child in school.